Report on Annual Expenditures for Travel, Hospitality and Conferences (2012–2013)

 Total annual expenditures for travel, hospitality and conferences of the CPC are summarized below:

 |Expenditure Category||Expenditures for the year ending March 31, 2013

 |Expenditures for the previous year ending March 31, 2012

 |International Travel by Minister and Minister's StaffFootnote 1||N/A||N/A||N/A|

 Significant variances compared to the previous fiscal year

-The CPC saw an overall reduction in spending on travel, hospitality and conferences of close to 12%.
-The spending reduction was primarily in the area of travel, mainly due to a key staff vacancy within its Outreach unit.
+The CPC saw an increase in total spending on travel, hospitality and conferences of close to 33%.
+The spending increase was primarily in the area of travel resulting from an enhancement of its outreach activity across Canada.